dinolupo/dinolupo.github.io/_posts/2015-05-16-personalized-centos7-vagrant-osx.md

 ### After Reboot do the following steps:

-- If you do not have a pair of RSA keys, generate these on OSX Terminal with the following command, leave password blank:
+- If you do not have a pair of RSA keys, generate these in OSX Terminal with the following command, leave password blank:

 ```ssh-keygen -t rsa```